KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ## History
 The initial project was to create a serie of Modules, used for **quadraphonic performances**.
 The concept was developped 20 years ago but only few hardware prototypes were made at this time.
 See 2002 Patent Document: https://patents.google.com/patent/FR2839601A1/en?oq=FR2839601A1

 The objective is to recreate theses concepts in a virtual environment (VCV Rack) and add some extra features.
 Here is a list of needed "components":

-- **QuadraTrack**, a Single Mono Input track to 4 outputs with controls and options (or 4x4 matrix...)
+- **QuadraMixer**, a matrix mixer with 4 inputs/outputs with controls and options
 - **QuadraMaster**, An master output section with 4 audio inputs/outputs with effects, limiter and options
-- **QuadraEngine**, a 4 tracks sequencer, recorder/player, audio/midi from files, with 4 audio channel and 16 Midi channel
+- **QuadraEngine**, a tracks sequencer, recorder/player, audio/midi from files, with 4 audio channels and 16 Midi channels

 ---